Abdullatif-sagher/bolts/README.md

 /bolts/
 |
 ├── 📁model
-├── main.py           # Main entry point to launch the application ├── gui.py            # Contains the Gradio UI code
+├── 📄main.py           # Main entry point to launch the application ├── 📄gui.py            # Contains the Gradio UI code
-├── detector.py       # The AI engine for model management and inference ├── config.py         # All project settings and model paths └── requirements.txt  # Python dependencies for easy setup
+├── 📄detector.py       # The AI engine for model management and inference ├── 📄config.py         # All project settings and model paths └── 📄requirements.txt  # Python dependencies for easy setup
 ```

 ---